Requirement for affordable housing

 As of July 2024, the latest statistics drawn from the Land Registry’s UK house price index indicated that the average house price in England stands at £289,723.00, with the South West having an average house price of £320,415.00.
 By comparison, Cheltenham borough’s average house price as of July 2024 stood at £332,850.
 In practice, this means that Cheltenham borough’s average house price is 15% higher than the English average and 4% higher than the South West average house price, which reflects Homes England’s recognition that Cheltenham is an area of high housing affordability pressure, where the difference between average social and private rents exceeds £50 per week.

 Clearly, therefore, increasing the provision of affordable housing in Cheltenham is a key priority for the council, as reflected within the council’s 2023-2027 Corporate Plan, which aims to deliver 450 additional affordable homes between 2023/24- 2027/28.
 So far, the council has directly delivered 56 affordable homes.
-We recognise that increasing the delivery of affordable homes can provide a critical safety net to help tackle and prevent homelessness and rough-sleeping, reducing the reliance upon temporary accommodation, as well as creating strong, resilient communities with a sense of belonging.
+We recognise that increasing the delivery of affordable homes can provide a critical safety net to help tackle and prevent homelessness and rough-sleeping, reducing the reliance upon temporary accommodation, as well as creating strong, resilient communities that promote a sense of belonging.

 From 01 April 2018 to 31 March 2023 (the latest publicly available data), data provided through the government’s statistical data return (SDR) and live tables on dwelling stock indicate the total number of council and registered provider (housing association) affordable homes in Cheltenham borough has risen slightly, from 6,913 affordable homes in March 2018 to 7,048 homes in March 2023.